drothermel/dr_gen/docs/completed-plans/experiment_analysis_refactor_plan.md

 # Experiment Analysis System Refactor Implementation Plan

+## Completion Details
+- **Date Completed**: 2025-01-25
+- **Status**: Plan Created and Archived
+- **Implementation Status**: Not Started
+- **Notes**: This plan outlines a comprehensive refactor of the experiment analysis system to use Pydantic v2 and Polars.
+The plan includes 28 detailed commits across 6 stages, designed to incrementally migrate the system while maintaining all existing functionality.

+---

 ## Overview
 This plan refactors the experiment analysis system to use Pydantic v2 for data validation and Polars for efficient data manipulation.
 Each commit is designed to be 15-30 lines of self-contained changes.